Explore the components and tools of the Azure AI Studio

 You need an Azure AI hub in your Azure subscription to host projects.
 You can either create this resource while creating a project, or provision it ahead of time (which is what we’ll do in this exercise).

-1. In the Management section, select All hubs, then select + New hub.
+1. In the Management section, select All resources, then select + New hub.
 Create a new hub with the following settings:

 • Hub name: A unique name